CybrNight/CSE165-LabTools/README.md

 ```

 ### Normal Operations
-- Running from the command line/GUI with no arguments will open the main program menu
+Running from the command line/GUI with no arguments will open the main program menu in the terminal.

 ### Lab Grader (WIP)
 This feature is not currently finished.
 Will not be supported on Windows.